RefactoringTools/SD-Mon/README.md

 after a restart.
 Of course the shadow network can be always updated via the User Interface.

+The number of exchanged inter-node messages can be displayed at run-time, a WEB interface is available to follow inter-group messages.

 As soon as an agent is stopped the related tracing files are fetched across the network by the master and they are made available in a readable format in the master file system and statistics are generated.